Step By Step

 Most businesses are assessed a small fee based on gross receipts generated on the sale of goods and services in the City.
 Detailed information is available on the City's web-site.

 Obtaining a Health Permit

-The sale of food is also regulated by certain health and safety codes, and permits that are issued by the Property Maintenance Division in Room 1-27 at City Hall.
+The sale of food is also regulated by certain health and safety codes, and permits that are issued by the Property Maintenance Division at City Hall.
 It is against the law to serve food or sell groceries without the required permits.
 For additional information, contact the PMD at 610-655-6283.